billahdotdev/Learn-Material-UI/README.md

 6. Install Material UI: Once your project is set up, install Material UI and its peer dependencies:

        npm install @mui/material @emotion/react @emotion/styled

+7. Start Development Server: Start the development server to see your project running:

+       npm run dev